 Years and years ago, we had only one option when booking travel accommodation: hotels.
 Now, thanks to the power of technology, we have a growing number of alternative accommodation options that don’t break the bank.

-I’ve always been a budget hotel girl.
+I’ve always been a sensible hostel and budget hotel girl.
 I like my privacy and I like saving money.
 However, I’ve branched out and tried a few of the below options for alternative accommodation, and now hotels are my last resort.
 Take a look at the guide to alternative accommodation below, and see how these 7 options can help you live like a local – and save you money along the way.

 1. Volunteer Exchange